michiard/CLOUDS-LAB/labs/pig-lab/README.md

 ## Use-case: Working with an Airline dataset
 Please, go to [AIRLINE Traffic Analysis with Pig][airlines] for this exercise.

 **IMPORTANT**: For EURECOM students, although you can work on all exercises, for evaluation purposes you only need to complete exercises queries 1-5.
+As you may notice, there are no explicit exercise questions here.
+You will need to **briefly** discuss the design of your Pig Latin script with the teaching assistant, and discuss the results you obtain.

 [airlines]: airtraffic-analysis/README.md "AIRLINES"